lerafursa/fhirpath/ideas/fhirpath-mental-model.md

 ## Summary: The Mental Model

+At this point, we’ve seen how FHIRPath works from the ground up — input, context, arguments, nodes, and how they all interact.
+To keep it simple, here are the key takeaways:

-1. **Everything is a node** that processes collections AND orchestrates evaluation
+1. **Everything is a node** that processes collections and orchestrates evaluation
-2. **Nodes control their arguments**:
+2. **Nodes control their arguments differently**:
-   - Simple functions: evaluate arguments once
+   - Simple functions evaluate arguments once
-   - Iterators: evaluate arguments multiple times with modified context
+   - Iterators evaluate arguments multiple times with modified context
-   - Conditionals: evaluate only needed arguments
+   - Conditionals evaluate only needed arguments
-   - Operators: evaluate all arguments in parallel
+   - Operators evaluate all arguments in parallel
-3. **Context flows** through the expression tree via dots
+3. **Context flows** through the expression tree, carried forward by the dot operator.
-4. **Dots create pipelines** for both data AND context
+4. **Dots create pipelines** for both input and context
 5. **Iterator functions** temporarily modify context with `$this`
-6. **Empty collections** represent unknown/missing values
+6. **Empty collections** represent unknown or missing values
 7. **Control flow nodes** enable complex logic through orchestration

 ### Evaluation Patterns Summary